-In addition to the interactive video conferences that I enjoy doing with schools and community organizations, I’m a contributor to a free website called The Nonfiction Minute.
+In addition to the interactive video conferences that I enjoy doing with schools and community organizations, I’m a contributor to a website called The Nonfiction Minute.
 I participate in this project as a member of iNK Think Tank, a by-invitation group of award winning children’s nonfiction book authors.

 Each school day, we publish a 400-word Nonfiction Minute written by one of us.
 We’re all over the map with topics, and in addition to reading the Minute, you can hear the author read it.
 Yes, we include a recording of our minutes.
 We know how helpful this can be to anyone struggling to learn or to better understand English.
 Each Minute also includes images that illustrate our topic, and also helpful links.

-The Minute truly is FREE—a service from us to you for your reading enjoyment and also for use in the classroom.
+The Minute is a service from us to you for your reading enjoyment and also for use in the classroom.
 Amazing, right?
 We have thousands of teachers throughout the world who use the Nonfiction Minute as part of their daily curriculum.
 Fascinating topics, excellent writing, short enough to read in a few minutes, and an audio version to boot.
 A great learning tool!
 I hope you’ll check it out.

 AND NOW THE BOOKS